About Plan Zero

 About this project

 PlanZero is an independent research project to model how Canada might achieve zero net emissions.
-The long-term vision is that it can quantify the opportunities associated with strategies — such as public and private research and development efforts, and public policies — and situate them in comprehensive long-term scenarios based on projections of Canada's possible future climate, population, energy supply, and other macro trends that might influence future emissions.
+The long-term vision is that it will quantify the opportunities associated with strategies — such as public and private research and product development efforts, and public policies — and situate them in comprehensive long-term scenarios based on projections of Canada's possible future climate, population, energy supply, and other macro trends that might influence future emissions.

 There have been, and thankfully continue to be, many efforts to model future emissions in the world: the effect they have on the climate, and the effect various technologies may exert on emission rates.
 As I build up a bibliography (not yet started as of April 2026) this PlanZero site will situate itself in the context of ongoing and previous work.
 I believe that PlanZero is differentiated from other efforts in (a) focusing on Canada, and (b) in being structured as an open-source software project.
-I hope, over time, that because of this differentiation, it may engage the community of Canadian students at undergraduate and graduate levels:
+I hope, over time, that because of this differentiation, it may engage the community of Canadian students at undergraduate and graduate levels, to:

-- to help some learn about the diverse challenges of transitioning to a net-zero economy
+• learn about the diverse challenges of transitioning to a net-zero economy

-- to help some build compelling models of strategies that can and should be put into action
+• develop compelling models of strategies that can and should be put into action

-- to help some learn about software engineering, architecture, and statistical modelling
+• practice software engineering, architecture, and statistical modelling

 Contributors

-- Professor Seth Wynes, Ph.D., an Assistant Professor in the Department of Geography and Environmental Management at the University of Waterloo.
+• Professor Seth Wynes, Ph.D., an Assistant Professor in the Department of Geography and Environmental Management at the University of Waterloo.
 Seth is guiding James' transition into the world of climate modelling and communication.

-- The Opt2Refuture team.
+• The Opt2Refuture team.
 The group, of which James is a member, has provided research leads, post feedback, and a forum for discussion of issues related to emissions reduction in Canada.

 Guidance Re: Posts